gregorifaroux/aws-docker-voting-app/README.md

 ### 4. Deploy voting app via command line
 Docker UCP secures your cluster with role-based access control, so that only authorized users can perform changes to the cluster.
+You first need to download the client bundle, so you can push the apps from your local setup (e.g. laptop...)

 ##### 4.1.
 Download client certificates
 1) To download a client certificate bundle, log into the UCP web UI, and navigate to your user profile page.
 2) Click the Create a Client Bundle button, to download the certificate bundle.
-3) I normally store the client certificate bundle in a folder ucp-bundle-admin in this repo with .gitignore configured to not upload it.
+3) We normally store the client certificate bundle in a folder ucp-bundle-admin in this repo with .gitignore configured to not upload it in your git repository.

 ##### 4.2.
 Use client certificates
 ```